DeepLearnI/demo-project/TUTORIAL.md

 ## Experiment queueing management

-Tracking experiments is powerful if you do [TODO].
+Experiment management is a powerful feature.
 We can track all the parameters and architectures we try, and all metrics you can calculate in code about any particular experiment.